Telkaoss/JackettCache-Unleashed/README.md

 If cached and not already in your account, it adds the torrent to your Real-Debrid account.

+Certainly!
+I'll explain the installation method for GitHub in English, step by step.
+Installation Method for GitHub:

+Clone the Repository:

+Open a terminal or command prompt.
+Navigate to the directory where you want to install the project.
+Run the following command:

 The script waits for a specified time between processing each torrent to avoid overloading the APIs.
 Finally, it saves a CSV file with the results of the operation.